Chasedog98/SBUS_explore/README.md

 # SBUS_explore
-This is an SBUS to PWM converter based on the STM32F1 Series Chips.
+This is an SBUS to PWM converter based on the STM32F1 Series Chips using Arduino IDE to flash.

 It is setup to use 8 outputs but can increased as desired up to 15.